Dumbarton Castle: Lennox and Mary, Queen of Scots

 Matthew, Earl of Lennox had been an ally of the French party in Scotland led by Mary of Guise but committed himself to the pro-English faction.
 In 1544 munitions and ten thousand French crowns of the sun arrived with Jacques de la Brosse at Dumbarton's harbour and were secured by Lennox and the Earl of Glencairn.
 Lennox then went into England, leaving the castle in the keeping of William Stirling of Glorat.
 Lennox signed a deal with Henry VIII of England offering Dumbarton Castle and the Isle of Bute in return for land in England and marriage to Henry's niece Margaret Douglas, and the future Governorship of Scotland if circumstances permitted.
 Lennox undertook to prevent the infant queen Mary being taken from Scotland.
 However, George Stirling of Glorat, unhappy at this policy, prevented Lennox returning into the castle and he was forced to sail to Ireland.
 George Stirling declared that he would hold the castle in the name of the young queen only.
 The Privy Council of Scotland agreed to George Stirling's plan.
-Despite this, more French troops landed at Dumbarton under the leadership of Lorges Montgomery, the soldier who later killed Henry II of France at a joust in 1559.
+Despite this, more French troops landed at Dumbarton under the leadership of Gabriel de Montgomery, the soldier who later killed Henry II of France at a joust in 1559.

 In May 1545 Lennox tried to take the castle, with soldiers commanded by his brother, Robert Stewart, Bishop of Caithness.
 He sailed from Chester with around 20 followers in May 1546 in the Katherine Goodman and a pinnace.
 Regent Arran besieged the castle with a superior force, having borrowed the artillery of the Earl of Argyle and ordering Robert Hamilton of Briggis to bring guns from Dunbar.
 George Stirling of Glorat surrendered after 20 days and made terms.
 The chronicle historian John Lesley wrote that the Captain and the Bishop surrendered the castle to Arran and were rewarded, after negotiation by the Earl of Huntly.
 The siege at Dumbarton delayed Arran's action at the siege of St Andrews Castle on the East coast of Scotland.